backlundtransform/CSharpNumerics/README.md

 ## The vector object

-To work with Vectors use this struct:
+To work with vectors use this struct:

   `Vector(double x, double y, double z)`